Pension auto-enrolment: how it works

 Auto enrolment - why it was introduced

 Currently, not all employers offer a pension scheme to their staff.
 In 2012, the year auto-enrolment was introduced, only 46% of UK employees were enrolled in workplace pension schemes.
-You can read more about workplace pension schemes in our guide, company pensions explained.
+You can read more about workplace pension schemes in our guide, what is a company pension?

 Membership is particularly low in sectors such as construction, retail and accommodation.
 The problem with this is that employees with no workplace pension savings will face a 'pension gap' when they come to retire, because the state pension isn't enough to live on.
-Our guide, state pension explained, has more on your state pension entitlement.
+Our guide, Your state pension and benefits, has more on your state pension entitlement.

 Auto-enrolment will ensure that these workers have at least some savings to fall back on in retirement, although it won't completely solve the problem of the pension gap.